Bishwasls/mpi_programs/README.md

 module load mpi/openmpi-x86_64

 mpirun --mca btl '^openib' -n 12 ./a.out > output.txt

-echo done
 -----------------------------------------------------
-Copy and paste the above script to the file named "slurm_run" and then type
+Copy and paste the above script to the file named "slurm_run" and then type the following in the terminal:

 $ sbatch slurm_run

-in the terminal.
 You can change the partition to normal8cores/normal16cores depending on your need.